Every artist’s work reflects their own unique character.

 So why would a metal artist choose to use decorative grind patterns?
 After all, patinas and heat colors are beautiful in their own right.

-In my experience, as beautiful as these colors are on their own, the surface you apply them to makes all the difference in bringing them fully to life.
+In my experience, as beautiful as these colors are alone, the surface you apply them to makes all the difference in bringing them fully to life.

 Therefore, your mastery of decorative metal grinding techniques will open the doors to a vast world of possibilities for expressing your artistic vision in steel.

-Then when you combine these grind patterns with the colors from the heat color spectrum, the only limit is your imagination.
+Then when you combine these grind patterns with the colors from the heat color spectrum or another transparent patina, the only limit is your imagination.

 Though engraving and grinding your design into steel before coloring it with a torch is similar to making a pencil sketch before painting a picture, there are a few distinct differences.